HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 In search of an alternative, I came across the VL53L1X and your site.

-I'm also currently using ESPEasy with the ultrasonic sensor, but like the previous speakers, I'm more of a user and hoppy programmer and not so much a "plugin compiler".
-If you could give us a little help with the VL53L1X and ESPEasy, I would also be very grateful. 🙂
+I am currently also using ESPEasy with the ultrasonic sensor, but like the previous speakers I am more of a user and Hoppy programmer and not so much a “plug-in compiler”.
+If you could help us with the VL53L1X and ESPEasy, I would also be very grateful. 🙂

 Greetings